-2) References:
+3) References:

 Please provide at least three (3) client references for whom your firm has performed similar work to that requested in this RFP.
-For each client, please provide the name, address and telephone number for the client's project manager.
+For each client, please provide the name, address and telephone number for the client's project manager or primary project contact.

-3) Appendices:
+4) Appendices:

-a.
-Include resumes for all key management personnel listed in your Proposal, including the staff that your firm is proposing to assign to this project.

-b.
-Provide a copy of each addenda submitted by BPCA with regard to this Proposal (if applicable) and a signed acknowledgment of receipt of each addenda.
+- a.
+Provide resumes for all key management personnel listed in your Proposal, including the staff that your firm is proposing to assign to this Project. - b.
+Provide a copy of each addendum submitted by BPCA with regard to this Proposal (if applicable) and a signed acknowledgment of receipt of each addendum.

-4) Financial Statements:
+5) Financial Statements: